Murder of Dee Dee Blanchard: Murder

-After receiving stolen money sent by Gypsy in the mail to purchase a bus ticket, Godejohn returned to Springfield in June 2015, arriving while Gypsy and her mother were at the ER to have her feeding tube replaced.
-After they had returned home and Dee Dee had gone to sleep, he went to the Blanchard house.
-Gypsy let him in and allegedly gave him duct tape, gloves, and a knife with the understanding that he would use it to murder Dee Dee.
+After receiving money that Gypsy had stolen and mailed to him to purchase a bus ticket, Godejohn returned to Springfield in June 2015, arriving a day after Gypsy and Dee Dee had been at the emergency room to have Gypsy's feeding tube replaced.
+That same day, after the two returned home from a Dollar General they had an argument, reconciled, and spent the evening painting each other's nails.
+Gypsy stated that the last words her mother said to her were, "I'm starting to feel more relaxed.
+Don't hurt me".

+After Dee Dee went to sleep, Godejohn went to the Blanchard house where Gypsy let him inside and gave him duct tape, gloves, and a knife that she had shoplifted from Walmart on the understanding that he would use it to kill Dee Dee.